Pointing Dog Training and Mentoring

 Honoring and Backing.

-Correcting and enforcement without shutting down your dog.
+Corrections and enforcement without shutting down your dog.

-Mentoring – Together we will build a better pointing dog
+Mentoring – Together we will build a better Pointing Dog

 Tips: